2025 Solar Incentives Guide for Aiken, SC - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

-Specific incentives, including ones handled by the South Carolina government or by your county/municipality, sometimes have additional qualifications.
+Specific incentives, including those run by the South Carolina government or by your county/municipality, could have additional qualifications.
 Speak with your local Aiken solar installer to learn more about what incentives your project will qualify for.

-Your best bet is to talk to the company that installed your solar panels – or reach out to a local Aiken solar installer — to learn about which incentives you might qualify for.
+You should plan to talk to someone from the company that installed your solar panels – or reach out to a local Aiken solar installer — to learn about which incentives you might qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 Can I use solar and another type of renewable energy in combination to power my home?

 You can use multiple types of renewable energy, or a combination of renewable and non-renewable energy, to power your home.
-Make sure you talk through your plan with your local Aiken solar installation expert.
-They can help you plan your project and also help you understand the various incentives that you will or won't qualify for.
+Be sure to discuss your ideas with your local Aiken solar installer.
+They can help you with the plan for your project and educate you on the various incentives that you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.